Cyber security in the Financial Industry: Protecting Sensitive Financial Data

 Conclusion

-Fintech and traditional financial institutions (FIs) are subject to very similar rules and regulations.
+Fintech and traditional financial institutions (FIs) are subject to similar rules and regulations.
 Since they deal with sensitive client information, companies are subject to several regulations.
 Client information is required to be kept secure by all financial institutions.
 Because of this, industries like these are particularly vulnerable to data breaches.
-Mishandling sensitive customer information can result in fines and the loss of a company’s business license in addition to irreparable damage to the company’s reputation.
+Mishandling sensitive customer information can result in fines and the loss of a company’s business license, in addition to irreparable damage to the company’s reputation.

 Partners